mcellteam/mcell/libmcell/documentation/generated/classes.rst

   | IDs of the reacting molecules, contains 1 ID for a unimolecular reaction, 2 IDs for a bimolecular reaction.
   | For a bimolecular reaction, the first ID is always the molecule that was diffused and the second one
   | is the molecule that was hit.
+  | IDs can be used to obtain location of the molecules.
+The position of the first molecule obtained through
+  | model.get_molecule() is the position of the diffusing molecule before the collision.

 * | **reaction_rule**: ReactionRule
   | Reaction rule of the reaction.